BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Experimental results

+We use the proposed $\VBS$ metrics to quantitatively evaluate the scale-disentanglement.
 To examine the distributions of $\VBS$ at specific scales, we split the frequency domain into five ranges: $(0,1/16)$, $(1/16, 1/8)$, $(1/8, 1/4)$, $(1/4, 1/2)$, and $(1/2, 1)$, which roughly correspond to increasingly fine image scales.
 We then visualize the $\VBS$ distributions for various GANs using histogram plots, as shown in Figure~\ref{fig:VBS_histo}.
-To produce the histrograms, we randomly sampled 10 $\mathbf{z}$ vectors to generate 10 images using the trained model for the $celeba\_hq$ dataset.
+To produce the histograms, we randomly sampled $10\mathbf{z}$ vectors to generate 10 images using the trained model for the CelebA\_HQ dataset.
 For each $\mathbf{z}$ vector, which is of dimension 150, and for each dimension, we vary it while keeping all the other dimensions fixed.
-This results in a set of varied images, from which we compute the VBS value for the selected dimension.
-Overall, we collect $10 \times 150 = 1,500$ VBS values to form the histograms, for each GAN option and for each frequency range.
-As can be observed from Figure~\ref{fig:VBS_histo}, the $\VBS$ values of BranchGAN exhibit a much greater variance (\ie, wider histogram) than those of traditional GANs, such as DCGAN~\cite{radford2015unsupervised}, PGGAN \cite{karras2017progressive}, and InfoGAN \cite{chen2016infogan}.
-Specifically, the $\VBS$ values of these traditional GANs at all scale levels mainly fall into the range of $[0.5, 1.5]$, implying that the corresponding image representations are more scale-entangled, in comparison to BranchGAN, whose $\VBS$ values vary over a larger interval $[0.1, 2.5]$.
+This results in a set of varied images, from which we compute the $\VBS$ value for the selected dimension.
+Overall, we collect $10 \times 150 = 1,500$ $\VBS$ values to form the histograms, for each GAN option and for each frequency range.

+As shown in Figure~\ref{fig:VBS_histo}, the $\VBS$ values of BSD-GAN and StyleGAN\cite{karras2019style} exhibit a much greater variance (i.e., wider histogram) than those of traditional GANs, such as DCGAN~\cite{radford2015unsupervised}, PGGAN \cite{karras2017progressive}, and InfoGAN \cite{chen2016infogan}.
+Specifically, the $\VBS$ values of these traditional GANs at all scale levels mainly fall into the range of $[0.5, 1.5]$, implying that the corresponding image representations are more scale-entangled, in comparison to BSD-GAN, whose $\VBS$ values vary over a larger interval $[0.1, 2.5]$.
+Similar to BSD-GAN, $\VBS$ values of StyleGAN also span over a wide range of $(0.0, 17.0)$.